patrickp/mvdbtoolkit/README.md

 This is for handing calling O/S commands.
 It is passed a object and returns a object

 <pre>
-{ "COMMAND":"COMMAND TO USE",
+{ "command":"COMMAND TO USE",
-    "DIRECTORY":"OPTIONAL DIRECTORY TO RUN IN",
+    "directory":"OPTIONAL DIRECTORY TO RUN IN",
-    "DEBUG":"YES OR NO",
+    "debug":"YES OR NO",
-    "DOCAPTURE":"YES OR NO, DEFAULT YES",
+    "docapture":"YES OR NO, DEFAULT YES",
-    "RETURNING":"YES OR NO, DEFAULT YES",
+    "returning":"YES OR NO, DEFAULT YES",
-    "RTNDATA":"YES OR NO, DEFAULT NO",
+    "rtndata":"YES OR NO, DEFAULT NO",
-    "PASSLIST":"ACTUAL PASSLIST"
+    "passlist":"ACTUAL PASSLIST"
-    "DATA": ["ARRAY OF DATA STATEMENTS"],
+    "data": ["ARRAY OF DATA STATEMENTS"],
-    "RESULT: {
+    "result: {
-                "RESULT":"RESULT IF CAPTURED",
+                "result":"RESULT IF CAPTURED",
-                "RTNDATA":"RESULT OF RTNDATA",
+                "rtndata":"RESULT OF RTNDATA",
-                "RETURNING":"RESULT OF RETURNING",
+                "returning":"RESULT OF RETURNING",
-                "DEBUG":"DEBUG INFORMATION IF TURNED ON"
+                "debug":"DEBUG INFORMATION IF TURNED ON"
     }
     }
 </pre>